Hobby World

-Hobby World is the largest publishing house in Russia and Eastern Europe specializing in producing and distributing board games of the following categories: games for children, family games, party games, strategy games, military games, collectible card games.
+Hobby World is a major publishing house in Russia and Eastern Europe specializing in producing and distributing board games of the following categories: games for children, family games, party games, strategy games, military games, collectible card games.
 The head office is located in Moscow, the Kyiv regional office has been open since 2012.

 Company history

-Foundation

 The company was founded in 2010 through the merger of the two competing companies «Smart» and «Fantasy World».

-Publishing house today

 Today the publishing house sells more than half a million board games annually and publishes more than 50 new games.

-Games
+Products

 The company publishes Russian editions of games such as Settlers of Catan, Carcassonne, Munchkin, Ticket to Ride, Game of Thrones, Arkham Horror, Warhammer.